DanielSeehausen/fi-field-day/code/user-clients/ruby-client/README.md

 * Clone down this repo and `cd` into it.
 There are two important files: `app.rb` and `MatrixManager.rb`, but you will mostly code in `app.rb`.
 Run `bundle install` to install all dependencies.

 2. Set your team ID
-* Inside `app.rb`, you will notice a very conscipicuous String that says `ENTER TEAM ID HERE`.
+* Inside `app.rb`, you will notice a very conspicuous String that says `ENTER TEAM ID HERE`.
 Do this.

 With that all setup, take a look at `app.rb`.
 Inside, you will notice a space for you to write your code right underneath the instantiation of a `Matrix` object.
 This `Matrix` object is a package of all methods needed to interact with Redis and the server that hosts the board.
 A "point" in the following code refers to a coordinate on the board and can be considered a hash with x and y properties.
 For instance, the point in the upper left hand corner can be thought of as, `{x:0,y:0}` and the point to its right can be considered `{x:1, y:0}`.A list of available methods is as follows: